-According to Emilio Ferrara, computer scientist, and lead researcher, about one-fifth of the entire election conversation on Twitter was generated by a software bot.
+According to Emilio Ferrara, computer scientist, and lead researcher, about one-fifth of the entire election conversation on Twitter was generated by a bot.

 Ferrara and co-author Alessandro Bessi, a visiting research assistant at USC’s ISI, made a huge discovery indicating that a significant amount of political discussion on Twitter was initiated by pro-Donald Trump and pro-Hillary Clinton social bots, with the purpose of distorting online conversation.